jasonxfrazier/puddy/README.md

 ## Documentation

-For advanced usage, custom features, or troubleshooting, see the [Wiki](https://github.com/yourusername/puddy/wiki) (coming soon).
+For advanced usage, custom features, or troubleshooting, see the [Wiki](https://github.com/jasonxfrazier/puddy/wiki).

 ---